Skip to main content

 Atlas

-Atlas is best for source-grounded analysis after you have academic papers or reports to inspect.
-It fits the moment when you have moved from collecting papers to asking, "what do these sources support?"
-Ask a focused question, open citations, and keep the finding only if the passage backs it up.
+Atlas is best once you have papers or reports to inspect.
+At that point, the key question is: "What do these sources support?"
+Ask a clear question, open the source link, and keep the finding only if the passage backs it.
+Choose Atlas to compare papers you picked, check a claim in your project, or make a Knowledge Map from your files.

 Consensus